Quillwyrm/Spall-Lang/spall-spec.md

 – `px` must be a 2D array of raw color indices
 – Values are `0..n` where `0` is transparent (`C0`), others are user-defined (`C1`..`Cn`)
-– No aliases, no logic — just pixels

 ```
 > IMPORT